 Enjoy A Night of Fun at a Parisian Cabaret

 For more than a century, cabarets and dinner shows have been an essential part of the Parisian night scene.
 Today, French cabarets are a very popular option for special dates like birthdays, anniversaries, bachelor parties, or just for fun!
 There is a stage for the show and the audience is sitting at tables (often dining or drinking) watching the performance being introduced by a master of ceremonies.
-Check out our post about the best Cabarets in Paris, pick your favorite one, and enjoy Paris at night in style.
+Check out our post about the best Cabarets in Paris, pick your favorite one to add to your 3 days in Paris itinerary.

 Enjoy Paris from the Top

-Don’t leave Paris without seeing the city from the top, especially at sunset or at night.
+Three days in Paris may only seem like a short amount of time but don’t leave without seeing the city from the top, especially at sunset or at night.
 Climb the stairs of Paris’ most iconic monuments for unique views of the city.
 There are many options, being Eiffel Tower, Arc de Triomphe, Sacré Coeur (Basilica of the Sacred Heart of Paris) or Notre Dame Cathedral Towers the most popular ones.
 Also, the hills of the city (Butte de Montmartre, Parc Buttes Chaumont or Parc de Belleville) offer great views of Paris totally for free.
 Finally, there are some cool rooftop bars where you can drink your favorite cocktail with the best views.
 Some good addresses are Peninsula Hotel Rooftop, Hotel Raphael Rooftop or Galeries Lafayette rooftop.

 RELATED: Looking for the best spots to photograph the Eiffel Tower?
 Don’t miss the champs de mars (park in front of the Eiffel Tower), the Place de la Concorde, Trocadero Square, the 56th floor of Montparnasse and the famous shopping strip of the Champs Elysée.